 Whales, Whaling and Whalers

-Students use the tools of the whaler and listen to the stories of life at sea aboard a whaling ship.
+Students analyze the tools of the whaler and listen to the stories of life at sea aboard a whaling ship.
 A harpoon, samples of baleen, in addition to other artifacts and primary documents illustrate the dangerous and exciting work

 of 19th-century whalers.